markgw/uh-nlp2021/docs/week1/index.md

 my_variable = 2 # this is a number
 ```

-> **Exercise:**
 > Determine what using the multiplication operator between a string and a number does.
-What if the number is a non-positive integer?
+What if the number a non-positive integer?
 What if the number is a decimal, such as `2.5`?

 Note the "snake_casing": by convention, only class names are in CamelCase.